Get to know lentils, a versatile source of plant-based protein and other important nutrients eaten by people all over the world.

 Happily even dried lentils cook relatively quickly.
 Unlike many of their cousins in the legume family – such as beans – lentils do not need to be soaked prior to cooking.
 This makes lentils far more convenient to prepare than some other sources of plant-based protein, especially beans.
 I’ll be sharing various cooking methods with you soon.

 As I mentioned, lentils are commonly used for soups, salads, and porridge, such as Indian dal. ln the Middle East, lentils are often combined with rice for a beloved dish known as mujadara.
 Lentils are also a wonderful substitute for meat in all kinds of dishes, including tacos, Sloppy Joe’s, chili, and even casseroles like Shepherd’s Pie.
 The texture of brown and green lentils in particular resembles ground meat and, of course, lentils can replace the protein otherwise found in meat.
+Try it in vegan dishes like this Lentil Bolognese.

 There you have it!
 Now that you know all about lentils and why they are so beloved throughout the world, you are ready to start incorporating these healthy and versatile pulses into your own diet.
 I can’t wait to share my recipes with you.